Options Basics

 For example, if ETH is trading at $1000 at expiry, the strike price is $1200, and the option costs the buyer $50, the profit is $1200 - ($1000 + $50) = $150.
 If at expiry ETH is above $1200, then the option buyer loses $50 for each contract they bought.

-What is a Strike Price?
+## What is a Strike Price? <a href="#what-is-a-strike-price" id="what-is-a-strike-price"></a>

 A strike price is the set price at which an option contract can be bought (call option) or sold (put option) when it is exercised. **For call options**, the strike price is where the asset **can be bought** by the option holder; **for put options**, the strike price is the price at which the asset **can be sold**.
 The strike price is a key variable of call and put options.
 For example, the buyer of an ETH call option would have the right, but not the obligation, to buy that ETH in the future at the strike price.
 Similarly, the buyer of an ETH put option would have the right, but not the obligation, to sell that ETH in the future at the strike price.

-What is an Expiration Date?
+## What is an Expiration Date? <a href="#what-is-an-expiration-date" id="what-is-an-expiration-date"></a>

-An expiration date in options is the last day that options contracts are valid.
+An expiration date in options is **the last day that options contracts are valid**.
 On or before this day, options contracts holders will have already decided what to do with their expiring position.
-Before an option expires, its owners can choose to exercise the option, close the position to realize their profit or loss, or let the contract expire worthless.
+Before an option expires, its owners can choose to exercise the option, close the position to realize their profit or loss, or let the contract expire worthless.&#x20;